videlalvaro/ServerlessComputer/README.md

 ### Folder Structure

-The frontend application files are in `/pages` and `/components`
+The frontend application files are in `/src`

 ## Build

-The following command will create a `build` folder ready to be deployed.
+The following command will create a `src/out` folder ready to be deployed.

 `npm run build`

-## WIP

-- Move client app to -> `/src` and order root folder.
-- Code clean-up

 ## Acknowledgments